Multidimensional network: Structural reducibility

 Given the higher complexity of multilayer networks with respect to unidimensional networks, an active field of research is devoted to simplify the structure of such systems by employing some kind of dimensionality reduction.

 A popular method is based on the calculation of the quantum Jensen-Shannon divergence between all pairs of layers, which is then exploited for its metric properties to build a distance matrix and hierarchically cluster the layers.
 Layers are successively aggregated according to the resulting hierarchical tree and the aggregation procedure is stopped when the objective function, based on the entropy of the network, gets a global maximum.
 This greedy approach is necessary because the underlying problem would require to verify all possible layer groups of any size, requiring a huge number of possible combinations (which is given by the Bell number and scales super-exponentially with the number of units).
 Nevertheless, for multilayer systems with a small number of layers, it has been shown that the method performs optimally in the majority of cases.

 Other multilayer network descriptors

 Degree correlations

-The question of degree correlations in unidimensional networks is fairly straightforward: do networks of similar degree tend to connect to each other?
+The question of degree correlations in unidimensional networks is fairly straightforward: do nodes of similar degree tend to connect to each other?
 In multidimensional networks, what this question means becomes less clear.
 When we refer to a node's degree, are we referring to its degree in one dimension, or collapsed over all?
 When we seek to probe connectivity between nodes, are we comparing the same nodes across dimensions, or different nodes within dimensions, or a combination?
 What are the consequences of variations in each of these statistics on other network properties?
 In one study, assortativity was found to decrease robustness in a duplex network.